FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 }
 ```

-Since the `refresh_token` is an HTTPOnly cookie, JavaScript can't simply call a refresh endpoint to get a new access token.
-Instead, it needs to call a new route on the node server, which will then try to refresh the tokens using the cookie value.
-After that, it will send down the new values as cookies, and the browser code can retry the API calls.
+Since the `refresh_token` is an HTTPOnly cookie, JavaScript can't call a refresh endpoint to get a new access token.
+Our client side JavaScript would have to have access to the refresh token value to do so, but we don't allow that because of cross site scripting concerns.
+Instead, the client calls a server-side route, which will then try to refresh the tokens using the cookie value; it has access to that value.
+After that, the server will send down the new values as cookies, and the browser code can retry the API calls.

-Here's `refresh` route, which extracts the refresh token and tries to, well, refresh the access and id tokens.
-XXX should we not refresh the id tokens
+Here's `refresh` server side route, which accesses the refresh token and tries to, well, refresh the access and id tokens.

 ```javascript